'Wonka' director compares Timothée Chalamet’s “beautiful” singing voice to Bing Crosby

-Wonka director Paul King has praised Timothée Chalamet’s “beautiful” singing voice, saying the actor’s vocal work while filming the prequel fiml reminded him of 1930s icon Bing Crosby.
+Wonka director Paul King has praised Timothée Chalamet’s “beautiful” singing voice, saying the actor’s vocal work while filming the prequel film reminded him of 1930s icon Bing Crosby.

 - READ MORE: What is ‘Wonka’ about?